PerficientDigital/AEM-Migration-Script/README.md

-# Groovy AEM Content Import
+# Groovy AEM Migration Tool

 Migration tool for migrating content into AEM by generating a Content Package.

 ## Quickstart